Who We Are

 The Chicago Mosaic School is a 501c(3) non-profit organization dedicated to advancing the fine art of mosaics and providing opportunities for comprehensive study with an academic, materially oriented approach to art education.
 We aim to increase awareness and appreciation for the ancient art form, and create an open community for learning, sharing expertise, and developing the medium within a contemporary context.

-Started as an intimate 8-person class in Karen’s private studio in in early 2000s, the school has grown organically into a multifaceted organization offering over 150 classes and workshops a year to thousands of students.
-Now in our 12th year, the school gives artists, teachers, and enthusiasts of all levels a place to explore all facets of the medium.
+Starting as an intimate 8-person studio class in in early 2000s, the school grew organically into a multifaceted organization offering over 150 classes and workshops a year to thousands of students.
+Now in our 15th year, the school gives artists, teachers, and enthusiasts of all levels a place to explore all facets of the medium.
 CMS classes range from introductory courses for beginners to master workshops for those with an advanced fine art background.
 The school is committed to providing a nurturing and creative environment within our wonderful facility that houses our classrooms, artist studios, and library.

 Beyond our curriculum, the school preserves and promotes Mosaic Art through school programs, community partnerships, teacher training programs, and creating sustainable Mosaic Art for public or commercial spaces.
 We also serve as an educational source for lectures, tours, demonstrations and presentations from local, national, and international artists.

 CMS has grown from a passionate vision into an internationally recognized, award-winning center for Mosaic Art education.
 With an outstanding faculty, visiting artists from around the world, and the first Certification Program in Mosaic Arts, The Chicago Mosaic School is a thriving creative community that offers a Mosaic art education that is unlike any other program in the world.